Giving Into the Marathon Bug and Owning Your Crazy

 Why am I running?

 Who knows?
 At 52, I’ve had quite an adventurous life.
-I’ve traveled excessively, volunteered for everything possible, bungeed off bridges, danced in clubs, jumped out of airplanes, and eaten scorpions.
+I’ve traveled excessively, volunteered for everything possible, bungeed off bridges, danced in clubs, jumped out of airplanes and eaten scorpions.
 This past year has been incredibly eye-opening.
 I’ve always lived my life with the glass half full and am the queen of positivity.
 I have friends that have lost family members, are battling cancer, and have little ones struggling with unimaginable diseases.
-And, here I am perfectly healthy (other than T1D) realizing life is short and precious.
+And, here I am perfectly healthy (other than type 1 diabetes (T1D)) realizing life is short and precious.
 When I came across the opportunity to apply to run the NYC Marathon, it was a no-brainer.
 Who cares if I hadn’t run longer than a 10K in years.
 It sounded like another adventure to add to my story.
 So, here I am.

 I want to show people anything is possible if you set your mind to it.
 Some people say I’m crazy ( I probably am).
 But, I think people that eat hot sauce are crazy.
 I think voluntarily stepping into a rink and getting a roundhouse to the face is crazy.
 I think putting your life on the line daily keeping others safe is crazy.
 I think being a foot doctor is crazy (touching others’ feet… ick).